A Phase-field Model for Apoptotic Cell Death: A continuum theory for apoptotic processes

-Here, we introduce a degenerate irreversible reaction model that describes a chemical-initiated annihilation of one (cyto) phase field by another (cytotoxic) phase field.
+Here, we introduce a degenerate irreversible reaction model that describes a chemical-initiated enzymatic disassembly of the cyto phase field initiated by the cytotoxic phase field.
 This degenerate irreversible reaction is given by

-where $g(\varphi)$ promotes the development of the reaction at the interface; hence the degeneracy.
-Thus, the resulting internal mass supply rates for phase fields $\varphi$ and $\sigma$ are then
+The function $g(\varphi)$ promotes the development of the reaction at the interface between the cyto and cytotoxic phase.
+The resulting internal mass supply rates for phase fields $\varphi$ and $\sigma$ are